Salimbek21/Resume-last/README.md

 **Avtech** | Tashkent | Front-end Developer | September 2021 - **Present**

+- Building complex web applications from scratch, supporting and modernizing legacy applications
+- Migrating legacy projects from class-basic  to functional-component , using Web components solution step by step.
-- Found the right solution to the Bugs
+- We used for deployment CI/CD to the any projects.
-- Frontend Standart Library future reuse in other modules
-- Optimizing Images
+- I provided support for 3 projects at the same time.
-- Added Regex(Regular Expression) to the inputs
+- Added i18-next to support multiple languages for Russian and Uzbek users
-- Converting from class component to functional component
-- Optimizing components
-- Fixing Paginationproblem | When click after 10th page and product editing then pagination shows first page
-- Performance optimization
+- Added for state management Redux
+- Used new technologies to add new features to projects

 **Nolbir** | C-space - Tashkent | Front-end Developer | April 2021 – August 2021 - Contractor from **Nolbir**

+- Building complex web applications from scratch, supporting and modernizing legacy applications.
-- Code reviewing
+- Code review and giving feedbacks to team workers
-- Optimizing components
+- Supporting a lot of projects
+- Used to build web projects from Reactjs , Redux , Nextjs.
-- Performance optimization
+- Web vitals.
-- Creating booking system
-- Build the admin module

 **Hopemedical** - Tashkent | Frontend developer | May 2020 - Contractor from **Nolbir** |